 Matthew Heusser: Well, I’d say that the ideal Agile process moves from what (requirements) to done (in production), and done includes “running”, or production support.
 When you start to cut involvement back you tend to decrease throughput and quality.

-Introducing Agile QA to a team, well, I see two or three big pieces to that.
+Introducing Agile into QA consulting, well, I see two or three big pieces to that.
 I’d start with introducing the idea of iterations, or sprints.
 This brings up the problem of regression-testing, or release candidate testing, in a day or two, preferably less.
 This isn’t a problem for some teams; they work on twenty to a hundred small pieces that can be deployed independently.
 For others, we have to talk about strategy.

 My preference is to talk to the whole delivery team about Agile adoption.
 Typically I find that it is possible for the developers to scale back the work to small chunks.
 Even in an ancient system, the programmers can slice the work thin enough to get done in two, weeks, ‘just’ adding a column to a report, and so on.
 The challenge is that regression.
 But if we ‘just’ added a column to a report, we can do a much more risk-adjusted test run.
 So one ‘aha’ moment is that regression testing does not have to mean re-running a specific test plan, and instead can mean varying the test approach based on risk.